Kathy Garver: Personal life

-As of November 1994, Garver was living in Hillsborough, California, with her husband, David Travis, and their adolescent son, Reid.
+Garver's husband, David Travis, died of cancer on August 30, 2025.
+They lived in Hillsborough, California.
+As of January 2026 Ms Garver is living in Bell Canyon, California with her son, Reid, and daughter-in-law plus dogs Cubby and Jacqueline Chanel.

 Appearances and books

 On June 26, 2008, she attended the Hollywood Walk of Fame ceremony when Brian Keith was awarded a star posthumously; Garver gave a speech on his behalf.

 In 2009, Garver co-authored, with Geoffrey Mark, The Family Affair Cookbook.
 In September 2015, she published her autobiography, Surviving Cissy: My Family Affair Of Life In Hollywood.

+She is also a spokesperson for Clear Captions telephone systems for people with hearing loss.

 Awards and honors

-In 1995, a Golden Palm Star on the Palm Springs, California Walk of Stars was dedicated to her.
+In 1995, a Golden Palm Star on the Palm Springs, California Walk of Stars was dedicated to Garver.
 Garver has won two Audie Awards, one for her narration of The World's Shortest Stories, the other in 2004 for her direction of Amy Tan in The Opposite of Fate read by the author.
 In 2010, Garver was honored by the Young Artist Foundation with its Former Child Star "Lifetime Achievement" Award for her role in Family Affair.

-Currently, she is Nominated for her first Grammy Award in the “Best Audio Book, Narration, and Storytelling Recording” category for her reading of “Elvis, Rocky and Me: The Carol Connors Story.”